phalcon/phalcon-devtools/README.md

 ## Configuration file

-By creating **phalcon.json** or any other configuration file called **phalcon** in root project you can set options for all possible commands, for example:
+By creating **config.json** or any other configuration file called **config** in root project you can set options for all possible commands, for example:

 ```json
 {